BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 This approach is one of the mostly discussed topics in the last decade.
 Studies and applications are quite alot related to the wait-free queues, stacks and even vectors (e.g. by Stroustrup et al.).

-Below are the key points when FP is considered:
+Below are the key points when concurrency is considered:
-- **Why:** Separation of concerns, task parallelism and data parallelism
+- **Why:** Separation of concerns, pereformance
 - **Amdahl’s law:** Scalability
 - **Race conditions:** Accessing shared data concurrently while at least one thread writes to the data; data race = undefined behavior
-- **Atomic operation:** An indivisible operation.
-You can’t observe such an operation half-done from any thread in the system; it’s either done or not done
+- **Atomic operation:** An indivisible operation which cannot be observed half-done from any thread in the system; it’s either done or not done
 - **Data structure classification:** Lock-based, lock-free and wait-free concurrent data structures
 - **Deadlocks:** Define a lock order, avoid nested locks, define lock hierarchy, **design for no deadlock**
 - **Proccess relationship types:** Synchronizes-with and happens-before relationships
-- **Modification ordering:** Sequentially consistent ordering, relaxed ordering, and acquire-release ordering
+- **Modification ordering:** Sequentially consistent ordering, relaxed ordering and acquire-release ordering
 - **Serialization:** Threads access the data serially rather than concurrently (e.g. in case of a mutex lock)
 - **Oversubscription:** More threads than the hardware can support
 - **Contention:** If the processors rarely have to wait for each other, you have low contention